aajjal/aajjal/README.md

 ICT student at the University of Turku
 --------------------------------------

-* 🌍  I'm based in Turku, Finland
+* 🌍  Based in Turku, Finland
 * ✉️  You can contact me at [aajjal@utu.fi](mailto:aajjal@utu.fi)
-* 🔍  Currently pursuing a masters degree in Information and Communication Technology.
+* 🔍  Currently pursuing a masters degree in ICT majoring in Data-analytics.
+Minor in game development.
-* 🧠 Right now getting better at different programming technologies and languages.
+* 🧠 Right now getting better at programming, data-analytics, developlemnt and different related technologies.

 ## 💻 Skills